 The Bank has two pay groups of employees in the UK - those on deputation from the Parent Bank and those who are locally recruited.
 The employees on deputation are governed by the salary structure approved by the Board of Directors of the Parent Bank.
-Their salary, perquisites and allowances are fixed accordingly and include certain fixed net of tax basic pay, payment of tax and National Insurance (NI) and reimbursement of furnished accommodation, utility bills, telephone, newspapers and medical expenses.
+Their salary, perquisites and allowances are fixed accordingly and include certain fixed net of tax basic pay, payment of tax and National Insurance (NI) and reimbursement of certain expenses.